Matraim/Dinim-Islam/README.md

-# Quiz App - Sport
+# Quiz App - Islamic

 A simple quiz application focused on sports trivia, built using React.